haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

          P2;
       end STB;

-This program will output:

   ::

+     $ gnatmake stb -g -bargs -E -largs -no-pie
      $ stb

-     Exception name: CONSTRAINT_ERROR
-     Message: stb.adb:12
+     raised CONSTRAINT_ERROR : stb.adb:12 range check failed
+     Load address: 0x400000
      Call stack traceback locations:
      0x4015e4 0x401633 0x401644 0x401461 0x4011c4 0x4011f1 0x77e892a4

 .. rubric:: Tracebacks From Anywhere in a Program

 It is also possible to retrieve a stack traceback from anywhere in a program.
 For this you need to use the ``GNAT.Traceback`` API.
 This package includes a procedure called ``Call_Chain`` that computes a complete stack traceback, as well as useful display procedures described below.
 It is not necessary to use the :switch:`-E` ``gnatbind`` option in this case, because the stack traceback mechanism is invoked explicitly.

 In the following example we compute a traceback at a specific location in the program, and we display it using ``GNAT.Debug_Utilities.Image`` to convert addresses to strings:

   .. code-block:: ada